stevetorr/wannier_shift/docs/header.md

 This creates a parquet directory myparquet_short.parquet inside HDFS, so if you are running this code multiple times, please remove myparquet_short.parquet before rerunning each time. `$ hadoop fs -rm -R -f myparquet_short.parquet`

-Generate_model.py uses directrly queries this parquet to obtain electronic coupling strengths, then computes and saves the TBH.
+Generate_model.py directly queries this parquet to obtain electronic coupling strengths, then computes and saves the TBH.
 Once you have created myparquet_short.parquet, please run:

     $ time spark-submit --num-executors 2 --executor-cores 1 generate_model.py
     …